 (1) Stormwater Reconnaissance Plan for the Saw Mill River-Pocantico River Watershed (December 2012), and

-Planning is currently developing a plan for the Haverstraw and Peekskill bays watershed portion of the Hudson River watershed in Westchester.
-The three completed reconnaissance plans are currently being reviewed by the county Board of Legislators.
+Planning is currently developing a plan for an area that will be comprised of the Croton River and inland Long Island Sound watersheds of Westchester.
+The completed reconnaissance plans are currently being reviewed by the county Board of Legislators.

 The county has been incorporating stormwater management into its infrastructure and building improvement projects, where applicable, including practices to detain and absorb stormwater runoff.
 Examples include improvements to sections of the Bronx River Parkway and parking lot reconstruction at the Westchester County Center.
 It also has partnered with other governmental entities to leverage its efforts, largely through grants, to install stormwater practices at other county and municipal facilities.
 View completed stormwater management and natural resources restoration projects.

 PowerPoint presentations on these county initiatives to address flooding are titled, “Flooding in Westchester: Addressing Local and Regional Impacts” and “Westchester County Stormwater Management Law.”